keras-team/keras-hub/CONTRIBUTING.md

 `isort` and `black`.
 This can be done by running `pip install --upgrade black`, `pip install --upgrade flake8`, and `pip install --upgrade isort`.

-Note that if you are using WSL, make sure you clone the repo with Linux style LF line endings before running the format or lint scripts, this is automatically done if you clone using git inside WSL.
+Note that if you are using Windows Subsystem for Linux (WSL), make sure you clone the repo with Linux style LF line endings before running the format or lint scripts.
+This is automatically done if you clone using git inside WSL.
 If there is conflict due to the line endings you might see an error like - `: invalid option`

 ## Community Guidelines